joshpierce/personal-portfolio-tutorial/README.md

 ## Creating The File Structure

-Let's go ahead and create a few svelte components so we can get our routing off the ground.
+Start by creating a few svelte components so we can get our routing off the ground.
 Create the following folders and files (marked in **bold** below).

 <pre>
 - 📂src